-Planning for Minor Children in Tennessee and South Carolina
+Planning for Minor Children in Tennessee, South Carolina, and Florida

 Are you the parent of minor children?
 If yes, then they are your most valuable treasure.
 So, what arrangements have you made for their care should something happen to you and their other parent?